seanorama/masterclass/security-advanced/README.md

 ```
 - Lets now look at the contents of the raw file
 ```
 #View contents of raw file in encrypted zone as hdfs super user.
-This should show some encrypted chacaters
+This should show some encrypted characters
 sudo -u hdfs hdfs dfs -cat /.reserved/raw/zone_encr/test1.log

 #Prevent user hdfs from reading the file by setting security.hdfs.unreadable.by.superuser attribute.
 Note that this attribute can only be set on files and can never be removed.